 Good radio communication is vital to aviation safety.
 Current and accurate information allows orderly sequencing, adequate separation, and collision avoidance.
 In an emergency, clear and timely communication will assist in obtaining the quickest and most appropriate response.

-The 2012 AvKiwi Safety Seminar was all about radio communication in aviation, and included the Online Radio Course below, Good Aviation Practice (GAP) booklet, and a reminder to study and be familar with the Advisory Circular.
+The 2012 AvKiwi Safety Seminar was all about radio communication in aviation, and included a Good Aviation Practice (GAP) booklet, and a reminder to study and be familar with the Advisory Circular.

 The GAP booklet, Plane Talking, is a handy guide to good radio operating practice, and covers the basics of good RTF, equipment, and technique.